tbogdala/nanogpt-rusted/README.md

   The final loss was 1.448624 (last validation was 1.5603111 at step 19800).
 Each step took around ~80ms on my 4090.
 * Using the 618k parameter settings (block_size = 64, batch_size =32, n_layer = 3, n_head = 4, n_embed = 128, lr = 1e-3, max_iters = 15000)
-  but with the GPT2 tokenizer made a 13.5M parameter model and yielded a final loss around ~3.1 (last valdiation loss was 5.21).
+  but with the GPT2 tokenizer made a 13.5M parameter model and yielded a final loss around ~3.1 (last validation loss was 5.21).
   Each step took about 210ms.
 * The attention heads still do all their work in separate tensors and are implemented naively while making sure the core of the implementation is working and does not implement